crwn-nrth-web/my-notes/content/Philosophy/Quine-on-naturalized-epistemology.md

 Naturalized epistemology is also interested in how the sensory experiences give rise to ordinary perceptual beliefs made about ordinary objects in our perceptual environment.
 For Quine, our common-sense beliefs are continuous with our scientific beliefs.

-Our thought is a kind of input/output system where input is the sensory information, and output are the theories of the world.
+For Quine, our thought is a kind of *input/output system* where input is the sensory information, and output are the theories of the world.
 Traditional epistemology asked the question "how does the input justify the output? how does our sensory experience justify our theories?"
 According to Quine, there is no good answer for that.
 Naturalized epistemology on the other hand asks the question: "what are the psychological mechanisms that mediate between the sensory input and the theoretical output?"

 #### Epistemology as psychology
 > “…epistemology still goes on, though in a new setting and a clarified status.
 Epistemology, or something like it, simply falls into place as a chapter of psychology and hence of natural science.
 It studies a natural phenomenon (that is, a physical human subject).
 This human subject is accorded controlled input (in the form of sensory stimulations, says Quine) … and in the fullness of time the subject delivers as output a description of the three-dimensional external world and its history.
 The relationship between the meager input and the torrential output is a relation that we are prompted to study for somewhat the same reasons that always prompted epistemology; namely, in order to see how evidence relates to theory, and in what ways one’s theory of natural transcends any available evidence.”